offthedial/site/src/pages/idtga/rules.md

 - Each swiss round lasts `35` minutes.
 - Each top cut round lasts `40` minutes.
 - The very first swiss round lasts `5` more minutes, for `40` minutes total.
-- Players must start their matches within `5` minutes of the round.
+- Players must start their matches within `5` minutes of the round (or `10` minutes for the first round).
   - If the match has not started yet, the first game will be automatically awarded to the waiting team.
   - For each additional `5` minutes that the match still hasn't started, another game will be awarded.
   - Please call a moderator in start.gg when this occurs so we can set the score.
 - There is a `5-minute` break before finals commence.

-If a match has not been completed by the end of the round, players must finish whatever game they're currently on.
-The rest of the set **will not be played**, and no points will be awarded to either team.
+If a match has not been completed by the end of the round, the match will be marked as a draw.

 ## Disconnects (DC)